Ilham Nazarov: Life and musical career

 In 2014, the singer performed the role of Cherubino from Mozart's opera "The Marriage of Figaro" on the stage of the Azerbaijan State Academic Opera and Ballet Theatre.
-In 2016, on the stage of the Azerbaijan State Academic Opera and Ballet Theatre, for the first time in the history of the world vocal art, the singer performed Prilepa of Tchaikovsky's opera "The Queen of Spades" or "Pique Dame" as a countertenor.
+In 2016, on the stage of the Azerbaijan State Academic Opera and Ballet Theatre, for the first time in the history of the world of vocal art, the singer performed Prilepa of Tchaikovsky's opera "The Queen of Spades" or "Pique Dame" as a countertenor.
 I. Nazarov is a popularizer of baroque music in the Azerbaijani musical culture.

-Nazarov is the winner of the International Baroque Music Competition (I place), The Best Countertenor of the World (II place), IV Muslim Magomaev International Vocalists Contest (I place), the Big Opera TV Competition (finalist), International Vocal Coach Competition (I place), Voice of Astana (III place), Internazionale Musicale "Citta di Pesaro" (I place), the Jovdat Hajiyev International Musical Competition (Grand Prix), Best F. Schubert Interpreter (I place), and many others.
+Nazarov is the winner of the International Baroque Music Competition (I place), the Best Countertenor of the World (II place), IV Muslim Magomaev International Vocalists Contest (I place), the Big Opera TV Competition (finalist), International Vocal Coach Competition (I place), Voice of Astana (III place), Internazionale Musicale "Citta di Pesaro" (I place), the Jovdat Hajiyev International Musical Competition (Grand Prix), Best F. Schubert Interpreter (I place), and many others.

 In 2019, he performed the vocal cycle "Schwanengesang" D.957 by F.Schubert as a countertenor, and on August 6, 2020, this performance was released on CD.
 In 2020, Gulnaz Abdullazade, the vice-rector for scientific work in the U.Hajibeyli Baku Academy of Music, Doctor of Philosophy, Honoured Art Worker wrote and published the book "Ilham Nazarov: A Voice Without Borders...” about the artist's life and creative activity.

 He is married, and has three children.

 Pedagogical activity

-Nazarov started his pedagogical activity in 2008, and educated dozens of laureates of republican and international competitions.
-The artist is invited as a jury to a number of international competitions and contests.
+Nazarov started his pedagogical activity in 2008 and educated dozens of laureates of republican and international competitions.
+The artist is invited as a juror to a number of international competitions and contests.
 The list of these international competitions and contests includes: the Competition held at the Azerbaijan State Song Theatre named after Rashid Behbudov with the support of the Ministry of Culture and Tourism of the Republic of Azerbaijan; and the 3rd competition for performers on national musical instruments, khanendes and vocalists, in honour of the 120th anniversary of Bulbul, the International Singing Competition held in Austria; the Republican Vocal and Pop Singing Competition (2017); the International Baroque Singing Competition held in France (2018); K-Pop International competition held at the Opera Studio at the Baku Academy of Music (2019); the World Harmony international competition (2020); to name just a few.
-Currently, I. Nazarov works at the Department of Solo Singing and Opera Training as senior lecturer at the U.Hajibeyli Baku Academy of Music, at Bulbul Specialized Secondary Music School, and at music school No. 35 named after G.G.
+Currently, I. Nazarov works at the Department of Solo Singing and Opera Training as a senior lecturer at the U.Hajibeyli Baku Academy of Music, at Bulbul Specialized Secondary Music School, and at music school No. 35 named after G.G.
 Sharoev (11 years of study).